Sidduri2025/RehabEdge/README.md

 ## 2. Security

-o All posture and video data must be encrypted using AES-256 before transmission to the app or server
+o All posture and video data must be encrypted using AES-256 before transmission to the app or server o Daily reminders must be delivered with 99% reliability at the scheduled time.